dj-tw/restyle/README.md

 (Can't seem to find the original source repo).
 Based on the paper https://arxiv.org/abs/1508.06576.

-Made to run with GPUs
+Designed to run on GPUs

 ![Kitty](./example_data/combined.png)